json-everything/json-everything-docs/_docs/schema/schemagen/examples/multiple-ifs-one-group.md

 }
 ```

-Now let's say that there is a requirement that if the exterior color is white or black, the interior needs to be gray; otherwise, the interior can be any other color.
+Now let's say that there is a requirement that if the exterior color is white or black, the interior needs to be gray; otherwise, the interior can be any color.

 ## The standard way